 Of course, your oil selection affects the performance of an engine.
 Some parts of the engine are built to work well with a specific type of oil.
 So, check out what would happen if you use 10w30 instead of 5w20.

 1. External Temperature

-The lower the number before W, thinner is the oil viscosity.
-Moreover, many of us know that thinner oil is easy to ignite even at the temperature below negatives.
+The lower the number before W, the thinner the oil viscosity.
+Moreover, many of us know that thinner oil is easy to ignite even at a temperature below negative.
 Therefore, if the temperature is below zeros, use 5w20 oil.

 - Which is the right time to check the oil level in your car?